No-Tips/ctf-writeups/0xl4ugh/Wordpress/writeup.md

 Host: tlu.dl.delivery.mp.microsoft.com
 ```

 That is all, what we can clearly identify in a "quick" glance.
-Know, after marking the important steps of this hacking attempt, we can dig deeper and actually answer the question of our challenges.
+Now, after marking the important steps of this hacking attempt, we can dig deeper and actually answer the question of our challenges.

 ### Wordpress-1